makisearu/practiceProblems/README.md

 # practiceProblems
-This is a repository for me to upload practice problems and projects as well as track my progress.
+This is a repository of my practice problems and short projects to track progress.
+All code is written in python 3.